 MY FINAL THOUGHTS

-These are my core fundamentals and criteria in choosing a good company to invest in.
-As a long-term investor these fundamentals has worked well for me giving good returns on my investments.
+These are my core fundamentals and criteria in choosing a company to invest in.
+As a long-term investor these fundamentals has proven to have produced above average return in the overall market.

-Just like any type of investments I will exercise due diligence on any of my partnered companies.
+Above all, just like any type of investments exercise due diligence in any of your investment decisions.
 Therefore, if, any of the above fundamentals has drastically changed then I will consider selling and buy another company that fits my criteria.

 What are your investment goals?